Published on March 6, 2021 Last Updated on June 3, 2021 by Sorin Petroj

 Before that, players could “hide” the serve by covering the racquet-holding hand during the ball’s contact.
 The ball must also be thrown straight up a minimum of 16cm with an open hand.

 With these rules, a lot has changed in general in most players’ games.
-And somehow, players achieved a greater fair play because the players who had excellent serves and who managed to hide the service had a huge advantage even though they were equal to their opponents.
+And somehow, players achieved a greater fair play because the players who had excellent serves and managed to hide the service had a huge advantage even though they were equal to their opponents.